 Adhesive-free decorative window films are vinyl clings that adhere to your glass using a static cling technology that is easy for you to install and remove.
 You can install these window films yourself and when you are ready for a new look simply pull a corner loose, peel them off and choose another design to apply.
 These window films look as good as or better than real decorative glass at a much lower price.

 The most common size sidelights are from 8 inches to 18 inches wide and a variety of heights, while transoms can be a variety of sizes and shapes.
 Sidelights’ and transoms’ variety is what makes decorative window film ideal since they are easy to trim with scissors or a utility knife so you don’t have to worry about finding a film that is the exact measurements of your glass.
-The most common size of window film that is purchased for sidelight installation is 16 inches wide by 74 inches high.
-When choosing decorative window film for transoms, typically a wider and shorter film is needed such as 43 inches wide by 37 inches tall.
 Obviously, when trimming, you should also consider the design of your film.

 Now that you’ve decide to use decorative window film, which design will be best for you?
-A variety of decorative window film designs are available to meet your needs such as stained glass, privacy stained glass, strong elements designs, etched glass designs, deco tints, and beveled glass designs.
+A variety of decorative window film designs are available to meet your needs such as stained glass, privacy stained glass, strong elements designs, and etched glass designs.

 Most stained glass and etched glass designs are a repeating pattern which makes them very simple to install.
 These can usually be installed by simply starting at a corner and trimming any excess if needed.
 Transoms may take more work depending on the shape of your window.
-Many designs are available in both see-thru and privacy so that you can decide how much privacy you would like.
 If looking to add color to the front doors, you should consider a stained glass pattern.
 If you would like a simple look you may consider etched glass designs.

 Regardless of the look you want to add to your front door glass, you can find an easy to install and affordable decorative window film that meets your needs.